Marie Henrieta Chotek: Maria Henrietta Chotek and the beginning of the Dolná Krupá rose garden

 Well known rosarians such as Peter Lambert, Wilhelm Kordes, Hermann Kiese, Johannes Böttner und Rudolf Geschwind were proud of being her friends and appreciated not only her competence but her unselfish help.
 In 1909 Pope Pius X awarded her a diploma of appreciation.

 Countess Chotek was an important member of the Verein Deutscher Rosenfreunde – VDR (Union of German Friends of Roses), which had been created in 1903.
 She actively participated in various congresses of rose-breeders, where her rosarium was seen as one of the first three in Europe.
 In 1910, at the Liegnitz (today Legnica in Silesia) congress, count Carl Friedrich von Pückler-Burghauss, mentioned the three rosaria by stating: "Today chains of roses link Germany with France and Austria-Hungary".
 Countess Marie Henrieta Chotek was known as the "countess of roses".
 She is still mentioned under this name in works on the history of rose breeding.

 Her enthusiasm regarding roses was remarkable.
-Peter Lambert states that during an exhibition in Liegnitz Henrieta Chotek was so impressed by a rambling rose cultivar named "Fragezeichen" (Question Mark) presented by Johannes Böttner, that she left for Frankfurt as soon as the congress was over in order to be able to admire the new rose culvitars in all their splendor.
+Peter Lambert states that during an exhibition in Liegnitz Henrieta Chotek was so impressed by a rambling rose cultivar named "Fragezeichen" (Question Mark) presented by Johannes Böttner, that she left for Frankfurt as soon as the congress was over in order to be able to admire the new rose cultivars in all their splendor.

 In 1910, after Rudolf Geschwind's death, countess Chotek acquired his entire collection of roses, thus ensuring the preservation of the genetic patrimony created by Geschwindt.
 She sent two of her employees to supervise the packing and transportation of the roses, which were thereafter transplanted to a special section of her rosarium.
 She thus acquired over 2,000 plants, including some cultivars which had not yet been on the market.
 It is due to those efforts that some of Geschwind's creations are present in Sangerhausen and other today's rosaria.